 The prostate is part of the male reproductive system and the health of your prostate is important to a man’s sexual health.
 Ignoring the tell-tail signs of prostate problems can have major health concerns as you get older.

-I’ve teamed up with Prostate Cancer UK to provide accurate information within this article to help build more of an awareness of prostate problems.
+I’ve teamed up with Prostate Cancer UK to provide accurate information within this article to help build more an awareness of prostate problems.

 What is a prostate

 If you don’t already know what a prostate is, then you should.
 The prostate is an important part of the male reproductive system.
-It’s a gland, located in the lower abdominal cavity, just below the bladder, and in front of the rectum, and behind the pubic bone.
+It’s a gland, located in the lower abdominal cavity, just below the bladder, in front of the rectum, and behind the pubic bone.
 It’s pretty tucked away!
 It partially surrounds the urethra.
 (For the none medically minded, that’s your pee pipe).
 The urethra is the tube or channel that carries urine to the penis from the bladder and it runs right through the middle of the prostate.
 A healthy prostate is about the size of a walnut and weighs about 1 ounce.

 Who has a prostate